MasoumehVahedi/GANs-Model/README.md

 # Datasets
 ## 1- Anime Face Dataset

-This dataset including  63,632 "high-quality" images is used for generating anime faces using GAN model.
+The Anim Face dataset including  63,632 "high-quality" images is used for generating anime faces using GAN model.

 **Goal**